bwharris1125/WaveTap_SDR/README.md

   ```

 You can now develop and run your project in a Linux environment using WSL, with all VS Code features.

+---

+### Disclaimer

+AI assistance (GitHub Copilot) was used to help with documentation and environment setup for this project.
+Project code is to be primarily human-authored.
+Any use of AI assistants for code generation or other tasks will be clearly disclosed in relevant files or documentation sections.

 ## License